shivshankardayal/full-website/algebra/source/ratio.rst

 5. If :math:`x-2:3(x+7)` has a ratio of :math:`7:9` then find :math:`x`.
 6. Find two numbers in the ratio of :math:`11:17` where one exceeds other by 126.
-7. What number must be added to each of the tems of :math:`5:13` to make it equal to :math:`5:7`?
+7. What number must be added to each of the terms of :math:`5:13` to make it equal to :math:`5:7`?
 8. What number must be subtracted from each of the terms of :math:`33:37` to make it equal to :math:`7:9`?